-In May, Bezos had announced that Jassy will take over as the CEO of the e-commerce giant on July 5.
+In May, Bezos announced that Jassy would take over as the CEO of the e-commerce giant on July 5.

 The outgoing CEO said that he chose the date because July 5 is a sentimental one for him.
 “It’s the date that Amazon was incorporated in 1994, exactly 27 years ago,” he had said.